LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 Re-target
 ---------

-The re-target operator ("&") allows the same target object to be used for multiple method calls.
-The "&" symbol is placed between the individual method calls.
-Re-target is only ever used in the context of a member method call using the target operator ("``->``").
+The re-target operator (``&``) allows the same target object to be used for multiple method calls.
+The ``&`` character is placed between the individual method calls.
+Re-target is only ever used in the context of a member method call using the target operator (``->``).
 The target object of the last target operator is used as the object for the re-targeted member call.
-For each method call, the "&" is placed following the method name, parameters and givenBlock (if present).
+For each method call, the ``&`` is placed following the method name, parameters and givenBlock (if present).

 The re-target operator can be used to string two or more methods together.
 The return value of the final method will be produced by this type of re-target. ::